splunk/public-o11y-docs/get-started/service-description.rst

 .. meta::
     :description: Features, capabilities, limitations, and constraints of Splunk Observability Cloud, as well as Splunk's responsibilities as Software as a Service provider.

 Welcome to the Splunk Observability Cloud Platform service description.
-This document describes the features, capabilities, limitations, and constraints of the Splunk Observability Cloud service and our responsibilities to you as a Software as a Service provider.
+This document describes the features, capabilities, limitations, and constraints of the Splunk Observability Cloud service and the responsibilities of Splunk to you as a Software as a Service provider.

 This document also notes your responsibilities as a subscriber to the service.
 Be sure to read the complete service description and the service terms and policies documents listed in the following sections.
 If you have questions after reading any of this material, contact your Splunk sales representative.